 Assisted living is apartment-style living that offers supportive services for older adults.
-Though assisted living comes in many shapes and sizes, the concept of assisted living is fairly consistent.
+Although assisted living comes in many shapes and sizes, the concept of assisted living is fairly consistent.
 This simple guide will also explain what you can generally expect in an assisted living community and will answer some frequently asked questions.

-Assisted living not only creates an environment that supports those who are in need of assistance, but often times offers an environment where one can thrive.
+Assisted living not only creates an environment that supports those who are in need of assistance but oftentimes offers an environment where one can thrive.
 It’s hard to truly understand the life-changing capabilities an assisted living community has until you’ve lived in one.
-Many senior living residents realize after a short time that there are programs, activities and dining opportunities they don’t have access to at home.
+Many senior living residents realize after a short time that there are programs, activities, and dining opportunities they don’t have access to at home.

 So when should you do your research?
 The earlier the better!
-But, if you haven’t, here are some reasons you may want to consider it:
+But if you haven’t, here are some reasons you may want to consider it:

 Nursing homes offer medical care for seniors with debilitating medical conditions or for those with medical conditions that require close monitoring by a nurse because of possible changes in nursing treatment.
 Nursing homes are equipped to manage complex medical services.
-Nursing homes are usually equipped to handle IVs, wound care management, or recovery after a surgery.
+Nursing homes are usually equipped to handle IVs, wound care management, or recovery after surgery.

-However, not all seniors that need healthcare support have a skilled nursing need that would require them to live in a nursing home.
+However, not all seniors that need health care support have a skilled nursing need that would require them to live in a nursing home.
 Assisted living communities have 24-hour staff available, which is usually a mix of licensed nursing staff and care providers.

 Recreational activities, programs, and outings offered in a nursing home as compared to assisted living usually differ greatly.
-Due to physical and psychological limitations of nursing home residents, the activities program tends to focus on activities that can serve a larger population of residents regardless of functional status.
+Due to physical and psychological limitations of nursing home residents, the activities program tends to focus on activities that can serve a larger population of residents, regardless of functional status.

-Some assisted living communities offer robust programs with activities that cater to spiritual, physical, emotional and social needs and wants.
+Some assisted living communities offer robust programs with activities that cater to spiritual, physical, emotional, and social needs and wants.
 Some also have transportation available to scheduled outings, allowing residents to stay connected in their communities.